ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

 #### Examples ####

 You should think of the root as representing the pure set itself, the root\'s children as the elements of the pure set, the next level as those elements\' elements, and so on.
+Note that the nodes in most of the pictures below have labels, but these are for illustration only; they are *not* part of the structure defining the tree.

-So $\empty = \{ \}$ consists of nothing but a root:
+First, $\empty = \{ \}$ consists of nothing but a root:
 $$ \empty $$

 The set $\star = \{\empty\}$ has the empty set attached to the root (which we draw at the top):